department-of-veterans-affairs/VA-Micropurchase-Repo/2018-13-2018_VA Flagship_Mobile_Application/Deliverables/Skylight Digital LLC/va_flagship_mobile_application_analysis_summary.md

 "Flagship mobile application" is a naval metaphor.
 The flagship of a fleet is the lead ship, usually the largest, fastest, newest or most powerful ship, the ship where the commander of the fleet serves.
 The name is because that ship flies the commanding officer’s flag.

-In this use with mobile apps, the term is borrowed even further from hardware product lineups, where the flagship device is the most expensive option in a product line, and carries the latest and greatest features the brand has on offer.
+In this use with mobile apps, the term is borrowed even further from hardware product lineups, where the flagship device is the most expensive option in a product line, and carries the latest and greatest features the brand has to offer.
 In mobile app terms, a flagship app is the premiere app of a brand.
 It’s an app for consolidation of multiple use cases from multiple user personas.
 It often carries the brand’s name unadorned with a specific use case attached to it.
 It’s either the only app, or at least the default app for a brand.

 ## The Goal